 Introduction

-Welcome to the Latin to English API documentation.
-This free, public API provides comprehensive Latin word translations, grammatical analysis, and declension/conjugation charts powered by Whitaker's Words.
+Welcome to the Latin Translation API documentation.
+This free, public API provides comprehensive bidirectional Latin-English translation, grammatical analysis, and declension/conjugation charts powered by Whitaker's Words.

 Key Features